arunsood/ScotAPI/README.md

 Authenticate a User
 ===================

 `POST` request to `/user/auth` sending the parameters `username` and `password`.
-It will send back a text saying "none" if no user is found, else it will send back text saying "ok" if a user is found.
+It will send back a text saying "none" if no user is found, else it will send back a JSON object with the user's id.

 Delete a User
 =================